suzy20-molina/Projects-Suzy/README.md

 Project Overview
 This repository contains a collection of statistical scripts and reproduible workflows developed during graduate coursework for the Master of Public Health in Biostatistics program.
-The scripts demonstarte the application of advanced statistical methodologies to analyze complex public health and clinical datasets.
+The scripts demonstrate the application of advanced statistical methodologies to analyze complex public health and clinical datasets.

-Coursework
+Coursework & Software Demonstrated

 Applied Categorical Data Analysis
 Software: SAS

 Survey and Design Analysis
 Software: R